CAGE Distance Framework

 So said the legendary NASA astronaut Captain Scott Kelly at the CSCMP 2016 Conference in Orlando.
-Kelly holds the record for the longest stay in space – more than 400 days – and has participated in numerous space missions, most notably the one in 2015 when he celebrated a full year aboard the International Space Station.
-Kelly argued that the technology that enabled man to get to the Moon had less processing capacity than his Smart Phone, and that today’s technological advances are more than capable of getting a crewed mission to Mars, 56 million kilometers away – with guarantees of successfully getting them back.
+Kelly holds the record for the longest stay in space (more than 400 days) and has participated in numerous space missions.
+Most notably, in 2015, he celebrated a full year aboard the International Space Station.
+Kelly argued that the technology that enabled man to get to the Moon had less processing capacity than his smartphone, and that today’s technological advances are more than capable of getting a crewed mission to Mars (56 million kilometers away) with guarantees of successfully getting them back.

 “[The Fourth Industrial Revolution] is characterized by a range of new technologies that are fusing the physical, biological, and digital worlds, impacting all disciplines, economies, and industries, and even challenging ideas about what it means to be human,” he says.

 Leonardo Da Vinci would probably have loved this era.
 Similar to his own age in which the Middle Ages transitioned into the modern age, we are now living to see three great, previously separate worlds collide: the physical, the digital, and the biological.
-Simply put, the boundaries of industry as we know them are starting to blur.
+The boundaries of industry as we know them are starting to blur.

 Fortunately, we do not have to have Da Vinci’s mental or creative capacity to understand the world around us.
 The foremost emerging IoT technologies rely on each other to evolve.

 IoT is equivalent to the railway lines during the First Industrial Revolution, which allowed trains to connect cities and people.
 In the business world, IoT involves connecting industries, businesses, commerce, and clients without human intervention.
 An IoT strategic approach aims at the experience of the client, at designing new client-centered businesses, products, services, and operation models.